Interview with Michael Kerr, assistant chef at the Kuo Yuan restaurant in Willesden 1963-66

 Where did you grow up?

-Jeng Dong lived with his father on a military base and attended the army school.
+As a boy Jeng Dong lived with his father on a military base and attended the army school.
 By the age of 20, he was ready to leave Taiwan.
-For him, the culture was very restrictive and it was clear that he would need @to work very hard for little or no reward’.
-His father tried to persuade him to join the army but he didn't want to.
+For him, the culture was very restrictive and it was clear that he would need to work very hard there ‘for little or no reward’.
+His father tried to persuade him to join the army but he made other plans.

-An opportunity arose on a Merchant Navy ship and he signed up to be a sea cadet, travelling to the UK on a Scottish ship.
-It took five weeks to travel from Taiwan to the UK by sea.
-In his view, the journey was extremely ‘boring’.
+An opportunity arose on a Merchant Navy ship docked in Taiwan and he signed up to be a sea cadet, travelling to the UK on a Scottish ship.
+It took five weeks long to travel from Taiwan to the UK by sea.

 Before he left Taiwan, he didn’t know very much about the UK.
-Even though it was tough after he arrived (he quickly realised that he didn’t want to become a sea cadet) he jokes that it felt like he had arrived in ‘paradise’ compared to the tough life in China and Taiwan.
+Even though it was tough as a new immigrant and he quickly realised that he didn’t want to become a sea cadet, Michael now jokes that it was a ‘paradise’ compared to the tough life he had known in China and Taiwan.

 What was your first job in the UK?
 Or did you come to study?